jswill88/learning-journal/learning-journal/design-web-pages-with-css.md

 # Design Web Pages with CSS
-## Introducting CSS
+## Introducing CSS
 * CSS properties affect how elements are displayed
-* CSS can be linked in to HTML in the head (exernal CSS) or can be used in the `<style>` section (internal CSS)
+* CSS can be linked in to HTML in the head (external CSS) or can be used in the `<style>` section (internal CSS)
  * There are a variety of CSS selectors, such as universal, type, class, or ID